-Well, Newton was, apparently, pathologically averse to controversy.
-Ironically, the person who was so averse to it actually ended up being embroiled in the biggest one in history.
-It was cause and effect.
-It wasn’t just an accident.
-It was his aversion that caused the controversy.
+Newton was, apparently, pathologically averse to controversy.
+Ironically, the person who was so averse to it ended up embroiled in the biggest controversy in mathematics history about a discovery in mathematics.
+It was a cause and effect that was not an accident; it was his aversion that caused the controversy.

 Newton’s Published Papers on Calculus

-Leibniz Paper on Calculus
+Leibniz’s Paper on Calculus

 The Controversy Between Newton and Leibniz